ahmed-man3/Disaster-Response-Pipelines/README.md

 ## Installation <a name="installation"></a>

-No necessary libraries to run the code except the ones available as part of the Anaconda distribution of Python.
+No necessary libraries to run the code except the ones available as part of the Anaconda distribution of Python. run the below to ensure having the correct pacages. install the necessary packages using requirements.txt by executing following command:
+    -   "pip install -r requirements.txt"

 ## File Descriptions <a name="files"></a>